VAST Cluster enables you to manage how cluster capacity is used through quotas. There are two types of quotas:

 Although the files would be counted as using 32KB of quota capacity they would use no more than 8KB of SSD space (less with compression/deduplication).

-df command from Linux should return the full directory quota even if the user quota is smaller.
+df command from Linux should return the entire directory quota even if the user quota is smaller.

 Files owned by a user count towards the user's quota usage.

 Files are counted towards a group quota if the file is owned by the group owner.